 - 1 beet, diced or spiralized

-- ¼ cup of dried cranberries
+- 1/4 cup dried cranberries

-- ¼ cup of walnuts
+- 1/4 cup walnuts

-- ½ cup balsamic vinaigrette
+- 1/4 cup balsamic vinaigrette

 - Preheat the oven to 400 degrees.

 - In a food processor, add the walnuts, ground flax seeds, pitted dates, and salt.
 Pulse until the ingredients begin to come together to a fine consistency.

 - While the food processor is still running, very slowly pour in the aquafaba.
 Pulse for another 60 seconds before removing the mixture from the processor.

 - Divide the mixture in half and place each half on a separate sheet of parchment paper.
 Roll each half into balls.

 - Lightly coat a nonstick rolling pin with a dab of coconut oil.

 - This is a labor of love, so be patient.
-Working from the inside out, gently flatten the crust to approximately ¼ inch thickness.
+Working from the inside out, gently flatten the crust to approximately 1/4 inch thickness.
 You do not want the crust to be too thin, but you do want the crust to be a uniform thickness so it will cook evenly.
 Smooth any cracks with your fingers.

-- When ready, gently drape the parchment paper over a small, upside down, oven-safe bowl to create your 'bowl'.aligncenter size-large" title="Edible Walnut Salad Bowl by Emily Kyle Nutrition" alt="Edible Walnut Salad Bowl by Emily Kyle Nutrition" />
+- When ready, gently drape the parchment paper over a small, upside down, oven-safe bowl to create your 'bowl'.
+Use your fingers to mend any cracks.

 - Place the bowl on a cookie sheet and cover the crust with a sheet of foil.
 Bake in the oven for 30 minutes.

 - After 30 minutes remove the foil and bake for another 3 minutes.
 Watch carefully to be sure the crust does not get too dark.